-- 12H.(1) As soon as practicable after a thing is seized by an inspector under section 12F,2 the inspector must give a receipt for it to the person from whom it was seized. - (2) The inspector must allow a person who would be entitled to the seized thing if it were not in the inspector's possession- - (a) to inspect it; or - (b) if it is a document-to take extracts from it or make copies of it. - (3) The inspector must return the seized thing to the person at the end of- - (a) 1 year; or - (b) if a prosecution for an offence involving it is started within 1 year-the proceeding for the offence and any appeal from the proceeding. - (4) Despite subsection (3), the inspector must return the seized thing to the person if the inspector is satisfied that- - (a) its retention as evidence is no longer necessary; and - (b) its return is not likely to result in its use in repeating the offence.
+- 12H.(1) As soon as practicable after a thing is seized by an inspector under section 12F, the inspector must give a receipt for it to the person from whom it was seized. - (2) The inspector must allow a person who would be entitled to the seized thing if it were not in the inspector's possession- - (a) to inspect it; or - (b) if it is a document-to take extracts from it or make copies of it. - (3) The inspector must return the seized thing to the person at the end of- - (a) 1 year; or - (b) if a prosecution for an offence involving it is started within 1 year-the proceeding for the offence and any appeal from the proceeding.

-2 Section 12F (Inspector's general powers in a place)
+Section 12F (Inspector's general powers in a place)